riptano/cdm/docs/index.rst

 Cassandra Dataset Manager
 ==========================

-Cassandra Dataset Manager, (cdm) is a tool to make
+Cassandra Dataset Manager, (cdm) is a tool to make it simple to get started with Apache Cassandra or Datastax Enterprise (DSE).

 Contents: